 Steven Homestead’s music soars with melody, plays with repetition, meditates through harmonic stasis, visits humor, and invokes nostalgia.
 His largest work, Recursive Mass, for choir, piano, and percussion, draws inspiration from fractal geometry, M. C. Escher’s use of positive and negative space, the counterpoint of J. S. Bach, and ideas centered on cognitive science found in the writings of Douglas Hofstadter.
 In addition to choral works, his catalogue features vocal music, piano solos and duos, and chamber works.

-Jason Heath, Vice President
+Jason Heath, Board Member

 Jason Heath is a composer and musical experience designer, developing new multimedia technologies that play in the intersection between the uncanny and the familiar, exploring uniquely musical interaction modalities to create new devices, experiences, and dynamic cultural artifacts that conform to, as well as challenge and inspire the human mind and body.